This page is designed to answer the following questions:

 - Keeping sentences short (e.g. no more than two keywords)

 - Using technology such as a text-to-speech synthesizer

 - Using the services of a translator/interpreter

-Using the table below, identify three ways of finding out the communication and language needs of an individual.
-For each method, describe how effective it is at establishing the needs of the individual.
+The table below identifies three ways of finding out the communication and language needs of an individual and for each method, describes how effective it is at establishing the needs of the individual.

 |Method||How effective is it?|

 |Speak to/Observe the Individual||In many cases, this is one of the most effective ways to communicate with an individual.
 By striking up a conversation with an individual, you can usually assess whether they are able to use the English language to communicate and how accomplished they are.
 That is not to say that this always works – it does have limitations.
 An individual may choose not to converse with you, in which case you may not be able to ascertain if they cannot use verbal language or they are choosing not to use it.
 If an individual does choose to talk to you, you will be able to assess how comfortable they are with this method of communication and adjust your own language accordingly.
 If an individual is non-verbal, you may still be able to find some way of communicating with them, perhaps by using signs, body language or pictorial aids.|

 |Read their Care Plan||All Care Plans should have a section on communication, which describes an individual’s preferred communication methods.
 This is a very effective method of finding out the communication and language requirements of an individual The Care Plan will have been written following consultation with multiple people that are involved in the individual’s life; this includes the individual themselves, their support staff, their family/relations/friends and the multi-disciplinary team.|

 |Speak to the Individual’s Friends/Family/Relations||Family and friends are often the closest people to an individual and have known them for the longest period of time.
 Consequently, they will understand their communication needs more than anybody else and be able to provide useful pointers on how to communicate or communicate more effectively with them.|